postcss/autoprefixer/README.md

 ### Grunt

-In Grunt you can use [grunt-postcss] with `autoprefixer-core` npm package.
+In Grunt you can use [grunt-postcss] with `autoprefixer` npm package.

 ```js
 module.exports = function(grunt) {